mstambou/Machine-Learning-for-Bioinformatics/R-intro/README.md

 Like we did in the case of lists, we can also query dataframes and select rows and columns based on logical conditions for example get the indivduals that are 8 years or older

+### Plotting data in R

+Plotting is made easy in R once you get used to the syntax.
+R has a lot of libraries to produce fancy plots but for now let's just stick to the basics.
+In R there are:
+* High-level plotting functions create a new plot on the graphics device, possibly with axes, labels, titles and so on.
+* Low-level plotting functions add more information to an existing plot, such as extra points, lines and labels.
+* Interactive graphics functions allow you interactively add information to, or extract information from, an existing plot, using a pointing device such as a mouse.

+Lets use the air passengers dataset and plots some histograms and line plots.

+Another widely used plot is the boxplot.
+* Box plots display variation in samples of a statistical population without making any assumptions of the underlying statistical distribution.
+The spacings between the different parts of the box indicate the degree of dispersion (spread) and skewness in the data, and show outliers.
+* R command: boxplot()
+* By default, boxplot() automatically computes median, first and third quartile ("hinges") and 95% confidence interval of median ("notches").

+Lets do a box plot on the same air passengers dataset, and study the distribution of cholesterol levels across three different types of individuals (non-smokers, pipe smokers and cigar smokers).
+We can see some differences in the average levels of the cholesterol across these thre groups.